Absence seizure

 Absence seizures are one of several kinds of generalized seizures.
-These seizures are sometimes referred to as petit mal seizures (from the French for "little illness", a term dated in the late 18th century).
 Absence seizures are characterized by a brief loss and return of consciousness, generally not followed by a period of lethargy (i.e. without a notable postictal state).
 Absence seizures are most common in children.
 They affect both sides of the brain.

+In the past, absence epilepsy was referred to as "pyknolepsy," a term derived from the Greek word "pyknos," signifying "extremely frequent" or "grouped".
+These seizures are sometimes referred to as petit mal seizures (from the French for "little illness", a term dated to the late 18th century); however, usage of this terminology is no longer recommended.

+Childhood absence epilepsy represents a significant portion, accounting for approximately 10 to 17%, of all cases of childhood-onset epilepsy, establishing it as the most common form of pediatric epilepsy.
+This syndrome is characterized by daily occurrences of frequent but brief episodes of staring spells.
+These episodes typically commence between the ages of 4 and 8 years and manifest in otherwise seemingly healthy children.
+On classic electroencephalograms (EEGs), distinct patterns emerge, featuring generalized spike-wave bursts occurring at a frequency of 3 Hz, accompanied by normal background brain activity.
+Despite sometimes being mistakenly perceived as a benign type of epilepsy, childhood absence epilepsy is associated with varying rates of remission.
+Children affected by this condition often experience cognitive deficits and encounter enduring psychosocial challenges in the long term.

 Epidemiology

+The incidence of absence seizures in the United States is 1.9–8 cases per 100,000 population.
+The morbidity from typical absence seizures is related to the frequency and duration of the seizures, as well as to the patient's activities; effective treatment ameliorates these factors.
+Educational and behavioral problems often result from frequent, unrecognized seizures.
+No deaths result directly from absence seizures.
+However, if an individual suffers an absence seizure while driving or operating dangerous machinery, a fatal accident may occur.

 Absence seizures affect between 0.7 and 4.6 per 100,000 in the general population and 6 to 8 per 100,000 in children younger than 15 years.
 Childhood absence seizures account for 10% to 17% of all absence seizures.
 Onset is between 4 and 10 years and peaks at 5 to 7 years.
 It is more common in girls than in boys.

-Etiology

-An absence seizure is specifically caused by multifactorial inheritance.
-The voltage-gated T-type calcium channel is regulated by GABRG2, GABRG3, and CACNA1A2 genes.
-Inheritance of these genes is involved in etiology of absence seizure.
-The factors that trigger an absence seizure are lack of sleep and compliance, drinking alcohol, and benzodiazepine withdrawal, and use of medication that reduces the threshold of seizure such as Isoniazid, antipsychotics.